Lankaran-Astara Economic Region: Industry

 The industry has a weaker position compared to agriculture in the Lankaran economic region.
 It is based on especially processing of local agricultural products.
 The food industry produces 90% of the industrial products of the region.
 There are some enterprises involved in the production of meat, milk, cheese, and bread.
 There are enterprises including construction material, furniture production, vehicle repair, instrument-making, maintenance, and repair of agricultural machinery.
 The poultry keeping industry is developed in Lankaran.

 89.7% of the industrial output of the Lankaran economic region is produced in the Masally, Lankaran, and Astara regions.

 Agriculture

 The region has potential (humid subtropical climate, water for irrigation, fertile soil and labor force) to improve agriculture.
 Tea-growing is the main agricultural field in the region.
 Besides it, grain-growing, vegetable-growing, and vine-growing are the main sectors of agriculture.
 Lankaran economic region produces 99% of tea produced in the country.
-27% of vegetable, 15% of grain, 24% of potato, 13% grape, 10% of the total amount of fruits in Azerbaijan is produced Lankaran.
+27% of vegetables, 15% of grain, 24% of potato, 13% grape, 10% of the total number of fruits in Azerbaijan is produced Lankaran.
 Plain areas of Lankaran, Masally, and Astara are specialized in growing tea, and vegetables, as well as melon plantations.
 Jalilabad region is famous for its vine-growing.
 Grain-growing, tea-growing, and cattle-breeding are the main agricultural fields in Yardimli and Lerik.
 Especially growing citrus fruits is very improved in the region.